New Statesman: Guest editors

 In March 2009, the magazine had its first guest editor, Alastair Campbell, the former head of communications for Tony Blair.
-Campbell chose to feature his partner Fiona Millar, Tony Blair (in an article "Why we must all do God"), football manager Alex Ferguson, and Sarah Brown, the wife of Prime Minister Gordon Brown.
+Campbell chose to feature his partner Fiona Millar, Blair (in an article "Why we must all do God"), football manager Alex Ferguson, and Sarah Brown, the wife of Prime Minister Gordon Brown.
 This editorship was condemned by Suzanne Moore, a contributor to the magazine for twenty years.
-She wrote in a Mail on Sunday article: "New Statesman fiercely opposed the Iraq war and yet now hands over the reins to someone key in orchestrating that conflict".
-Campbell responded: "I had no idea she worked for the New Statesman.
+She wrote in a Mail on Sunday article that "New Statesman fiercely opposed the Iraq war and yet now hands over the reins to someone key in orchestrating that conflict", and Campbell responded: "I had no idea she worked for the New Statesman.
 I don't read the Mail on Sunday.
 But professing commitment to leftwing values in that rightwing rag lends a somewhat weakened credibility to anything she says."

 In September 2009, the magazine was guest-edited by Labour politician Ken Livingstone, the former mayor of London.
 In October 2010, the magazine was guest-edited by British author and broadcaster Melvyn Bragg.
 The issue included a previously unpublished poem by Ted Hughes, "Last letter", describing what happened during the three days leading up to the suicide of his first wife, the poet Sylvia Plath.
 Its first line is: "What happened that night?
 Your final night."—and the poem ends with the moment Hughes is informed of his wife's death.

 In April 2011, the magazine was guest-edited by human rights activist Jemima Khan.
-The issue featured a series of exclusives including the actor Hugh Grant's secret recording of former News of the World journalist Paul McMullan, and a much-commented-on interview with Liberal Democrat leader and Deputy Prime Minister Nick Clegg, in which Clegg admitted that he "cries regularly to music" and that his nine-year-old son asked him, "'Why are the students angry with you, Papa?'"
+The issue featured a series of exclusives including the actor Hugh Grant's secret recording of former News of the World journalist Paul McMullan, and a much-commented-on interview with Liberal Democrat leader and Deputy Prime Minister Nick Clegg, in which Clegg admitted that he "cries regularly to music" and that his nine-year-old son asked him, Why are the students angry with you, Papa?